Nell has always loved the History Romance and Legend of Britain's Castles and secrets. 'There is magic within these

 The Shell Grotto Margate Kent

 The beautiful Shell Grotto in Margate England was discovered in 1835 by James Newlove.
-He lowered his young son Joshua into a hole while he was digging out a duck pond.
+He lowered his young son, Joshua, into a hole while he was digging out a duck pond.
 The hole was deeper than they thought, and the boy scrambled down—only to discover a series of tunnels covered in shells.
 On investigation, they found that the tunnels were about 21 metres (70 feet) in length, ending in an oblong chamber.
-The walls were decorated with strange symbols and mosaic-ed in millions of shells.
+The walls were decorated with strange symbols and mosaic-ed with millions of shells.

 To this day, no one knows whether it was used as an ancient Pagan temple or a secret cult.
 Some believe it to be either thousands of years old, and others just a few hundred.
-The trouble being that the scientists cannot carbon date the shells because gas lamps were used to light the passage a hundred years ago.
-They produced to much soot, damaging the shells and making it impossible to accurately test the shells.
+The trouble is that the scientists cannot carbon date the shells because gas lamps were used to light the passage a hundred years ago.
+They produced too much soot, damaging the shells and making it impossible to accurately test the shells.

 But scientists tend to believe that it is very old.
-Their argument is that even though back in the 17th and 18th century, a lot of land owners made similar secret chambers.
-This grotto was found in a field that was nowhere near a large house or owned by a wealthy land owner.
+Their argument is that even though back in the 17th and 18th centuries a lot of landowners made similar secret chambers, this grotto was found in a field that was nowhere near a large house or owned by a wealthy landowner.
 There is a small hole that aligns with the sun at the spring equinox in the roof of the grotto, and the walls are full of gods and goddesses portrayed within the shells.
-There is also an alter that seems to indicate that it was built at a much earlier age.
+There is also an altar that seems to indicate that it was built at a much earlier age.
 With science reaching new boundaries, carbon dating or something similar will one day find out the age of the grotto.
 Until then, we can just stand in awe at the sight of the beautiful shells.
 I have visited it many times and still feel a sense of amazement at the work that was put into making it.

 Exbury Gardens in the New Forest Hampshire